Meat is

 When can I get Omeat?

 Very soon, we hope.
-We’re currently building a pilot plant and are in direct talks with the FDA and USDA toward regulatory approval.
+We are actively engaging with the FDA and USDA to secure regulatory approval.

 Let's Connect